Friday, May 31, 2013

 "By the Gods, William!
 You dunce, what have you done?"
 Suri remarked, looking afraid.
 She considered extinguishing her light, but it was clearly too late for that, as whatever William had attracted the attention of arrived.
 Several green skinned humanoids with anuran heads and bulging eyes entered the room, quickly noticing the companions.
 The slimy-skinned monsters began hissing and jabbering angrily in a foreign tongue while menacing the humans (and half-human) with their stone tipped spears.
 "A bunch of backward savages", William almost scoffed (he was clearly at least a little nervous).
 "Let us dispatch them quickly".

 Suri recognized the frog-like humanoids as an evil race of under dwellers know as the Caecilanoids (or "Croakers").
 Reasoning with them was out of the question.
 Clearly a fight was about to commence.
 Suri noticed that, despite his bravado, William shrunk back, retreating into the shadows.
 The Caecilanoids struck first, advancing and thrusting their spears while croaking their battle cries.
 Rutger swung his sword slicing into the chest of one of the humanoids.
 A spray of green blood erupted from the wound.
-The monster cried out in pain and sank to it's knees, fatally wounded.
+The monster cried out in pain and sank to its knees, fatally wounded.

 This appeared to greatly anger the fallen Croaker's compatriots, several of which ran at Rutger in unison, spears extended.
 Rutger swung his sword, chopping through one of the spears and sweeping the monster aside.
 Two more bore down on him and Rutger was skewered through the belly by both of his attacker's pikes.
 Rutger attempted to scream in agony, but only managed a gurgle as a stream of crimson passed between his lips.
 The creatures pushed forward, plunging their weapons through the large warrior's midsection.
 He fell back and the spears snapped in half.
-Rutger lie on the stone floor unmoving.
+Rutger lay on the stone floor, unmoving.

-Meanwhile Suri completed the casting of a spell, which resulted in a bolt of energy that sprang from her outstretched palms.
-A stream of white hot electrical energy shot across the room, forked, and struck two of the Croakers squarely in their chests.
+Meanwhile, Suri completed the casting of a spell, which resulted in a bolt of energy that sprang from her outstretched palms.
+A stream of white-hot electrical energy shot across the room, forked, and struck two of the Croakers squarely in their chests.
 The blasts lefts gaping and smoking holes in the midsections of their Caecilanite foes, causing them to promptly drop dead.
 Joshua swung his mace, bashing one of the creatures in the head.

 Leeta stuck her short sword into the abdomen of an attacker, pulling the weapon to the side as she withdrew it, gutting the creature.
 It died, but not before spitting a vile substance in her face, blinding the halfling.
 Luckily the two remaining Caecilanoids decided they had enough and retreated from the room, leaving the bodies of their six slain brethren behind.